SSappy/deep_learning_epfl/project1/README.md

     * baseline_model.py : class defining a baseline model (logistic, svm, random forest, or hidden markov).
     * nnmodel.py : class defining a neural network model.
     * conv_models.py : contains the convolutional neural network models used in this project.
+    * rec_models.py : contains the definition of the recurrent models.

-    * notebooks : folder containing jupyter notebook files with the approach that we followed
+    * notebooks : folder containing jupyter notebook files with the approach that we followed.
+        * Baseline models.ipynb : training of the baseline models.
+        * Convolutional networks.ipynb : exploration and training of the CNNs.
+        * Recurrent neural networks.ipynb : training of the recurrent models.

     * utils : folder containing utility classes
         * loading.py : functions to load the data-set and save objects.